Are you living and breathing your yoga ON and OFF the mat?

 tasmin sati shvasa prashvsayoh gati vichchhedah pranayamah / once that posture has been achieved, the slowing or braking of the force behind, and of unregulated movement of inhalation and exhalation is called breath control and expansion of prana (pranayama), which leads to the absence of the awareness of both, and is the fourth of the eight rungs ~ The Yoga Sutras of Patanjali, Sutra 2.49

-Prana’ refers to the universal life force and ‘ayama’ means to regulate or lengthen.
+The definition of pranayama is 'prana’ refers to the universal life force and ‘ayama’ means to regulate or lengthen.

 Yoga identifies ‘prana’ as the universal life force which distinguishes the living from the dead, and flows through thousands of subtle energy channels called ‘nadis’ and energy centers called ‘chakras - also known as our energetic nervous system.